-Day 11: Chihpen - Hualien
+Day 11: Head to Taroko

 Head north to Taroko, a journey of approximately 5 hours.
 Stop several times en route and visit Siaoyeliou, Dulan, Donghe (where there is a chance to see wild monkeys), Sansiantai and the scenic Cisingtan Lake area.
 Here you can choose to enjoy the lakeside cycling (payable locally).